100askTeam/100ask_lvgl_docs/docs/details/widgets/lottie.rst

    <details>
      <summary>显示原文</summary>

-No keys are processed by the Lottie widget
+No keys are processed by Lottie Widgets.

 Learn more about :ref:`indev_keys`.

 .. raw:: html